Digital/Tech-Enhanced Urban Exploration - Urban Exploration quest for Intermediate level adventurers

 1

-Download core apps before heading out: a LiDAR scanner (3D Scanner App or Polycam), AR history overlay (TimeLooper if available in your city, or historical photo collections), GPS tracking logger (OsmAnd or Gaia GPS for offline capability), and a magnetometer app (Metal Detector or Physics Toolbox Magnetometer).
+Download a LiDAR scanner (3D Scanner App or Polycam), AR history overlay (TimeLooper or local historical photo apps), GPS logger (OsmAnd or Gaia GPS), and magnetometer app (Physics Toolbox Magnetometer).
+Pick a 6-block zone with pre-1950 buildings, demolished areas, or old industrial remnants.
+Pre-load historical maps from your library's digital archives or David Rumsey Map Collection.

 2